WebOfTrustInfo/rwot6-santabarbara/final-documents/a-roadmap-for-ssi.md

    * Identify minimum viable ecosystem (DID network, wallet, browser integration, blog integration?)
 		* Build Drupal plugin for *SuperSignOn*, a decentralized authentication system based on DID-Auth
 		* Allow developers and others to *SuperSignOn* to our (Drupal) site
-	* Recruit and help influential leaders (i.e: Reid Hoffman, Fred Wilson, etc) to speak favorably about SSI
+	* Recruit and help influential leaders (i.e: Reid Hoffman (this is interesting as a person to recruit more can be said offline), Fred Wilson, etc) to speak favorably about SSI
 		* Access to subject matter experts
 		* Sample Presentations
 		* Speakers bureau